 We create unmissable events where people from all corners of the globe connect, learn and inspire, sharing extraordinary moments, advancing business and helping to shape industries.
-Our vision is to create the world's leading portfolio of content driven, must attend events delivering an outstanding experience and return on investment for our customers.
-We have 100 events taking place every year, all round the world, and across multiple industry sectors from fashion to food, and building to tourism.
+In a normal year we have ca. 75 events taking place, all round the world, and across multiple industry sectors from fashion to food, and building to tourism.